 Purifying your home’s air is of utmost importance.
-Although it’s easy to see the dust in your home’s air whenever the sun shines through your home’s windows just right, what’s more dangerous is the millions of particles in the air that are invisible to the naked eye.
+Although it’s easy to see the dust in your home’s air whenever the sun shines through your home’s windows just right, what’s more, dangerous is the millions of particles in the air that are invisible to the naked eye.

-These particles can include formaldehyde, nitrogen dioxide from tailpipe emissions, asbestos from various household materials, lead from the insulation on electrical cords and countless other potentially harmful substances.
+These particles can include formaldehyde, nitrogen dioxide from tailpipe emissions, asbestos from various household materials, lead from the insulation on electrical cords, and countless other potentially harmful substances.
 Given the danger that some of these substances pose to you and your family’s health, it’s easy to see why air purification with a top-quality air purifier from Summit Heating & A/C is so important.

 Understanding Multi-Stage Filtration

 As mentioned, an air purifier from Summit Heating & A/C utilizes multiple stages of filtration to get your air as clean as possible.
 The best air purifiers utilize three stages of filtration designed to capture and eliminate the widest variety of indoor pollutants.
-These stages of filtration are mechanical filtration, chemical filtration and biological filtration.
-The size of your home will determine how large each of these stages need to be.
+These stages of filtration are mechanical filtration, chemical filtration, and biological filtration.
+The size of your home will determine how large each of these stages needs to be.

 The first stage in an air purifier is the mechanical filtration stage.
 If you have an air filter on your HVAC system, you already have a mechanical filter in place.
 A mechanical filter is designed simply to trap contaminants in the fibers of the filter until the filter can be removed and replaced.
 In most air purifiers, a HEPA-type filter is used.

 These filters have especially dense fibers and are often rated to remove up to 99.97% of all particles that are 0.3 microns or larger in size.
-Thus, most household dust, some types of mold and other large particles typically don’t make it past the mechanical filter.
+Thus, most household dust, some types of mold, and other large particles typically don’t make it past the mechanical filter.
 For contaminants smaller than 0.3 microns, an air purifier has other stages to remove these contaminants from the air.

 An air purifier uses a second stage of filtration called chemical filtration to help remove offensive odors and potentially dangerous volatile organic compounds.
 This stage utilizes activated charcoal to attract and trap small molecules as they move through the air purifier.

-Charcoal is the remains of burned wood, coconut shell or some other combustible substance.
+Charcoal is the remains of burned wood, coconut shell, or some other combustible substance.
 The charcoal is then injected with carbon dioxide.
 This process creates countless microscopic pores over the entire surface of each piece of charcoal.
 This provides multiple places for the charcoal to attract and trap problematic molecules in the air.
 Once the molecules are trapped, they remain on the surface of the charcoal until the charcoal pack is replaced.